 At the start of a project, an engineer designs a structure with a certain load pushed on earth.

-Based on load characteristics, geotechnical engineers design foundations using the soil and rock mechanics and properties.
+Based on load characteristics, geotechnical engineers design foundations using its soil characteristics and rock mechanics and properties.

 Industries like construction, transportation and mining hire geotechnical engineers

 Various industries use geotechnical studies in different ways.

 For example, a retaining wall, landfills or dam site may be interested in performing a slope stability analysis.

 But the transportation industry may use pavement evaluations and pile design studies for roadway and bridge projects.

 In design and earthwork, geotechnical investigations contribute to understanding the types of foundations for building construction